MishraShikhar/OCVS/OCVS/extend-app-to-oci/extend-app-to-oci.md

-# Extending your Application deployed in OCVS with OCI Service
+# Extending your Application deployed in OCVS with OCI Services

 ## Introduction